Hello! You’ve found Mandy’s Princess Rating System!

 I’ve decided to introduce a unique rating system that is Disney perfect but also helps describe my thoughts on books better!
 Since I am a Disney Princess fanatic, I thought what better way to describe my book reviews (loves, hates, and mehhhh’s) than through the Disney Princesses?
 So if I say that a book has a Mulan rating, you should know this book is epic and fierce and has some major girl power based off this system.
 I am Book Princess Reviews after all, and truthfully this is giving me my own happily ever after by combining two things I love.

 DNF (Did Not Finish): Snow White

 Just like the original Disney Princess movie, I simply could not finish this book.
-Whether it’s the boring story, bad writing, or mehhhh everything, I just couldn’t deal and had to give up like when I tried to watch Snow White and couldn’t get past her too high voice.
+Whether it’s the boring story, bad writing, or mehhhh everything, I just couldn’t deal and had to give up like I did with the original Princess.
+High pitched voices = a big ole headache for this Book Princess.

 1 Crown: Merida